Abdullatif Al-Mahmood

 Abdullatif Al-Mahmood (born May 8, 1946 in Hidd) is a Bahraini politician and doctor.
 He is of Sunni Arab origin.

+He was a member of the Sunni opposition to the ruling Shiite Al Khalifa family in Bahrain.
+During the Arab Spring, he shifted his support to the ruling Al Khalifa family.

 Activism

 In 1992, he signed on the uprising petition which had been demanding the return of Bahraini parliament deputy causing him to be detained for two weeks.
 Following his release, he withdrew from arguing that the petition had taken other goals.
 Afterwards, he disappeared from the political scene and worked as a doctor at the University of Bahrain.

 Return to politics

 During the Bahraini protests that began on 2011, Abdullatif Al-Mahmood appeared as president of the pro-government Gathering of National Unity, led the Fateh Mosque assembly, and coordinated the Sunnis demands.